 A key objective of emotion coaching is to teach your child how to react to her emotions.
 Brainstorm together acceptable ways of reacting to emotions.
 Offer opinions but as far as possible, let her choose the solutions.
 Help her write down the different ways she can react to the warning signs.
 You can offer guidance by asking questions such as: “Do you think this will work?”
 “How will you feel?
 “Will it hurt anyone’s feelings?”

-- Let your child know what is expected of him
+- Let your child know what is expected of them

 Your child’s behavior may be explained by the absence of a framework.
-If she is unsure of what is expected of her or receives conflicting information or feedback, she is likely to portray unacceptable behavior.
-Communicating effectively about what is acceptable and unacceptable behavior goes a long way in managing your child’s behavior and teaching her to learn to regulate her emotions.
+If they are unsure of what is expected of them or receive conflicting information or feedback, they are likely to portray unacceptable behavior.
+Communicating effectively about what is acceptable and unacceptable behavior goes a long way in managing your child’s behavior and teaching them to learn to regulate their emotions.